tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-26-deep-learning-graphical-models.md

 $$P(S, I, G) = P(G \mid I)P(S \mid I)P(I)$$ which needs only $7$ parameters to be represented.
 This means, we can reduce the number of parameters required to represent the joint distribution by assuming independence between our RVs.

+#### Advantages of assuming the conditional independencies

+1. **Natural**: The alternate parameterization is more natural than that of the joint distribution

+2. **Compact**: Needs fewer parameters to be represented

+3. **Modular**: If we want to introduce a new RV, it will mostly not affect the variables assumed to be independent of the newly introduced RV.

 ### Can we use a Graph to represent a Joint Distribution

 ### Different types of Reasoning encoded in a Bayesian Network